AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 ### Carefully build your message

 When configuring, designing and testing your message, make sure you follow the best practices mentioned in the sections listed below.
-Leveraging all the features provided by Adobe Campaign will help you improve deliverability.
+Leveraging all the features provided by Adobe Campaign helps you improve deliverability.

 * [Delivery best practices](../../sending/using/delivery-best-practices.md)
 * [Controlling email content](../../sending/using/control-email-content.md)